icon-project/governance2/doc/network_proposal_changes.md

 |0x7|rewardFund|
 |0x8|rewardFundsAllocation|

-### Changes in value
+### Changes in value for old proposals

-Some proposals format have been changed.
+Some proposal's contents have been changed.
 Some key in the `value` has been changed or has been deleted.
-Even for proposals registered before governance2.0.0, It will send response in new format.
+Even for proposals registered before governance2.0.0, It will send response **in different format from previous format.**
 Below shows changes for proposals.

 **text proposal**
 The `value` key in value has been *changed* to `text`.